werk/cellular/README.md

 Then comes an *expression matrix* `b. a.`, in this case of the same dimensions as the pattern matrix.

-In summary, this rule says that if we have a tile `a` above a tile `b` and the weight of `a` is greater than `b`, then swap their positions, so that the heavier tile goes to the bottom.
+In summary, this rule says that if we have a tile `a` above a tile `b` and the weight of `a` is greater than the weight of `b`, then swap their positions, so that the heavier tile goes to the bottom.

 In general, the value of the expression matrix replaces the center of the area matched by the *pattern matrix*.
 It's 1 wide if the pattern matrix has an odd width, and 2 wide if the pattern matrix has an even width.
 The same logic applies to the height.